 - Many Law students choose to become active in groups like Women's Refuge or Amnesty International.

-- A new Director of Clinical Legal Studies at UC supervises internships and community placement opportunities for UC Law students, making sure students are 'work-ready' when they leave.
+- The Director of Clinical Legal Studies at UC supervises internships and community placement opportunities for UC Law students, making sure students are 'work-ready' when they leave.